 The Program Committee will review each application for eligibility.
 A meeting with each of the applicants will then be scheduled with the Committee to discuss project design, budgets, matching funds and timelines.
 The Committee will then determine final scores and award grants to those projects that score highest.

 The applicant will be required to sign a contract with the City to the effect that the conditions of the City of Portland Facade Improvement Program are understood and will be abided by, as follows:

-- Design Professional: The Facade Improvement Program requires that all substantial storefront projects use the services of a design professional and/or engineer.
-The architect/design professional will develop project drawings, meet with the Façade Program Committee and the Planning Staff or Board, if needed.
+- Design Professional: The Facade Improvement Program requires that all substantial storefront projects use the services of a design professional.
+The architect/design professional will develop project drawings, meet with members of the Façade Program Committee and the Planning Staff or Board, if needed.
 Once drawings are finalized and the City approves them, they are submitted to the State for environmental approval.
 Find an architect links: http://www.portlandarchitects.org/members/ and http://aiamaine.org/architect-members/

 - Contractors Compliance: Since the grant funds are federal monies, contractors that are not sole proprietors will need to abide by federal wage rates and regulations (Davis-Bacon).
 The City will provide assistance with compliance.
 A certified payroll must be submitted with each invoice.
 If a project is over $50,000, the contractor should be bondable.